mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 - Project proposal due on Sun.
 Sep 31 at midnight (Week 5)
 - Mid-point project report due on Sun.
 Oct 29 at midnight (Week 9)
 - Paper presentations in class on Weeks 15 and 16
-- Final project report due on Wed.
-Dec 20 at midnight (Week 17)
+- Final project report due on Tue.
+Dec 19 at midnight (Week 17)

 #### Quizzes